elephantscale/es-training-new/deep-learning/generic/DL-TransferLearning.md

    - Others have worked on it before.
    - Much of their work is useful to you
    - "Stand on the shoulders of giants"
  * Instead of starting from scratch, why not start from a known point?
-   - We often "preinitialize" weights to random values.
+   - We often "pre-initialize" weights to random values.
-   - Random values are *guarunteed* not to work.
+   - Random values are *guaranteed* not to work.
    - But a known working state would at least work for *some* problem.
  * Examples of Pre-trained models for Image Recognition
    - Inception
    - Resnet
- * Eample of Pre-Trained model for Natural Language
+ * Example of Pre-Trained model for Natural Language
      - Word2Vec

 Notes:

 ---

 ## The Surprise

  * The surprise is that a pre-trained model works pretty well!
  * Even if it was trained totally differently from your data
  * Why is this?